 - 1. Bring the vehicle to a complete stop, then make sure the transmission is in neutral. - 2.
 Be sure there are no obstacles or people in the way. - 3.
-Rotate the P/R lever (1) counterclockwise to engage the P/R lever with the reverse assist lever (2). - 4.
-Squeeze the rear brake lever/parking brake lever (3), then depress the shift lever once to shift into "R" (reverse) gear.
+Fully rotate the P/R lever (1) counterclockwise to engage the P/R lever with the reverse assist lever (2). - 4.
+While continuing to hold the P/R lever, squeeze the rear brake lever/parking brake lever (3), then depress the shift lever once to shift into "R" (reverse) gear.

-- (1) P/R lever

-- (2) reverse assist lever

-- (3) rear brake lever/parking brake lever
+(3) rear brake lever/parking brake lever